The VW diesel scandal changed my career

 The acceptance of electric vehicles is inevitable.

-Indeed, the rise of electric vehicle (EV) adoption is inevitable and is driven by several factors such as advances in charging infrastructure, the development of versatile EV models and unique product features that differentiate electric vehicles from internal combustion engine cars.
+The rise of electric vehicle (EV) adoption is indeed inevitable and is driven by several factors such as advances in charging infrastructure, the development of versatile EV models and unique product features that differentiate electric vehicles from internal combustion engine cars.

-Electric vehicles offer certain advantages in terms of product features that cannot be achieved by cars with combustion engines.
+Electric vehicles offer certain advantages in terms of product features that cannot be matched by internal combustion engine cars.

-- Lower costs in the long term: Firstly, the powertrain of electric vehicles is simpler, which leads to lower costs.
+1. Lower costs in the long term: First, the powertrain of electric vehicles is simpler, resulting in lower costs.
 EVs do not require transmissions and their motors are simpler compared to the complex internal combustion engines.
-The cost of electric vehicles is primarily determined by battery costs, which are expected to continue to fall due to industrialization, competition and market saturation.
-Forecasts point to a significant decrease in battery costs, making EVs around 30-40% cheaper in terms of today’s purchasing power.
-This cost reduction, combined with the lower maintenance requirements of EVs, will contribute to long-term affordability.
+The cost of EVs is primarily driven by battery costs, which are expected to continue to fall due to industrialization, competition and market saturation.
+Forecasts point to a significant decrease in battery costs, making EVs around 30-40% cheaper in terms of today's purchasing power.
+This cost reduction, combined with the lower maintenance requirements of electric vehicles, will contribute to long-term affordability.

-- Longevity, less wear and tear: Another advantage of electric vehicles is their longevity and reduced wear and tear.
-Electric vehicles do not require spare parts for motors and gearboxes, which leads to lower maintenance costs.
+2. Longevity, less wear and tear: Another advantage of electric vehicles is their longevity and reduced wear and tear.
+Electric vehicles do not require spare parts for motors and transmissions, which leads to lower maintenance costs.
 The absence of oil changes and the use of regenerative braking further minimize maintenance costs.
-Remarkably, even early electric vehicles have demonstrated impressive durability, with some vehicles covering more than 1,000,000 km while retaining 84% of their battery capacity.
+Remarkably, even early electric vehicles have demonstrated impressive durability, with some vehicles coveringmore than 1,000,000 km while retaining 84% of their battery capacity.
 This longevity extends replacement cycles for cars, reduces production volumes and minimizes environmental impact.

-- torque (plus recuperation): Electric vehicles offer significantly more torque and provide impressive acceleration.
-Compared to combustion engine vehicles, electric vehicles deliver instant torque, resulting in fast and powerful acceleration.
+5. Torque (plus recuperation): Electric vehicles offer significantly more torque and provide impressive acceleration.
+Compared to internal combustion engine vehicles, electric vehicles deliver instant torque, resulting in quick and powerful acceleration.
 I tested this with a Model Y in downtown Berlin.
 As I rode along, a Yamaha MT09 pulled up next to me at the traffic lights, showing off its impressive specifications: an 847 cc in-line three-cylinder engine with an output of around 115-120 hp and a torque of 87-92 Nm.
 Curiosity got the better of me: I nodded to the biker, signaling my readiness.
-With a quick step on the pedal, my electric car sprang into action.
+With a quick push on the pedal, my electric car sprang into action.
 The instant torque delivery propelled me forward, leaving the Yamaha MT09 behind me.
 With their instant torque and impressive acceleration, electric vehicles are proving that they can rival and even surpass the performance of powerful motorcycles.

 Environmental friendliness should not be the only reason for electric vehicles.

-Missing from this list is the main reason why governments subsidize the purchase of electric vehicles as a preferred new car choice: lower carbon emissions.
+We are missing from this list the main reason why governments subsidize the purchase of electric vehicles as a preferred new car choice: lower carbon emissions.

-This is because a fleet of electric vehicles will eventually become more environmentally friendly, but only in the long term.
+This is because a fleet of electric vehicles will eventually become more environmentally friendly, but only in the long run.

-In the long term, we will switch to climate-neutral energy generation.
-This is an unprecedented goal: in many countries (including Germany), today’s electric vehicles have a higher CO2 footprint than diesel vehicles, depending on the generation mix.
+In the long term, we will switch to carbon-neutral energy production.
+This is an unprecedented goal: in many countries (including Germany), today's electric vehicles have a higher carbon footprint than diesel vehicles, depending on the generation mix.
 In addition, an electric vehicle emits 100 percent more CO2 during the entire manufacturing process than a vehicle with an internal combustion engine.

 The aim is to charge electric vehicles entirely with renewable energy.

-Compared to diesel vehicles, a fleet of electric vehicles powered by renewable energy emits 50 to 70 percent less CO2.
+Compared to diesel vehicles, an electric vehicle fleet powered by renewable energy emits 50 to 70 percent less CO2.
 It is important to be aware that electric vehicles emit CO2 during their lifetime when making a purchase decision.
 There is no car that does not emit CO2.

 Only the complete renunciation of mobility reduces CO2 emissions to zero.